saade/laravel-uuid/README.md

 ### Using the UUID in route definitions

-If you want to use your `uuid` column as the default route-model binding column, you can implement the `RyanChandler\Uuid\Contracts\WithUuidRouteKey` contract on your model.
+If you want to use your `uuid` column as the default route-model binding column, you can implement the `Saade\Uuid\Contracts\WithUuidRouteKey` contract on your model.

 This will force the `HasUuid` trait to use the `uuid` column as the return value of `getRouteKeyName` which Laravel uses to determine how to receive a model for implicit route-model binding.